ahaselsteiner/image-nn-with-pytorch-and-keras/README.md

 # Neural network image classifier in PyTorch and Keras

 The same neural network architecture is implemented in Pytorch and in Keras/TensorFlow to read hand-written digits.
-The [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) digits is used.
+The [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) is used.

 ## Results
 ![Results](predicted_numbers.png)